 These consolidated financial statements have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS").
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-To date the Company has incurred an accumulated loss of \$13,018,139 and negative cash flow from operations as the Company invests in the commercialization of its loyalty rewards product and service offering.
-This raises doubt about the ability of the Company to continue as a going concern.
+To date the Company has incurred an accumulated loss of \$14,223,507 and negative cash flow from operations as the Company invests in the commercialization of its loyalty rewards product and service offering.
 The Company has raised equity to fund the commercialization activities and product enhancements.
-The Company expects that the investment it has made in 2015 and 2016 in its sales and marketing programs will result in a significant increase in revenue.
+The Company expects that the investment it has made in 2016 and 2017 in its sales and marketing programs will result in a significant increase in revenue.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate or sufficient funding in the future or available under terms acceptable to the Company, or that the Company will be able to generate sufficient returns from operations.
 The ability of the Company to continue as a going concern and to realize the carrying value of its assets and discharge its liabilities and commitments when due is dependent on the Company generating revenue and debt and/or equity financing sufficient to fund its cash flow needs.
 These circumstances indicate the existence of material uncertainty that casts significant doubt on the ability of the Company to meet its business plan and its obligations as they come due, and accordingly the appropriateness of the use of the accounting principles applicable to a going concern.